CFGO: All-sports format

-On September 9, 1998, at 7:30 a.m., the station switched to its current all-sports format, using the brand name OSR1200 - Ottawa Sports Radio.
+On September 9, 1998, at 7:30 a.m., the station switched to its current all-sports radio format, using the brand name OSR1200 - Ottawa Sports Radio.
 It was acquired the following year by CHUM Limited, reverting to its CFGO call sign.
 In 1999, the station adopted the Team 1200 brand name.

 On May 7, 2001, the station formed the basis for CHUM's short-lived national sports radio network The Team, which adopted the Ottawa station's brand identity.
 The station retained its format and brand when CHUM subsequently folded the network.

 On June 22, 2007, CFGO along with the other CHUM stations were sold to CTVglobemedia (now known as Bell Media).
 On September 30, 2013, CFGO re-branded as TSN Radio 1200.

 Programming

 TSN 1200 broadcasts a wide variety of sports programming, as well as news and weather, and the station streams Fox Sports Radio and ESPN Radio at night.
 As the official radio station of the Ottawa Senators, it broadcasts every Ottawa Senators game live.
-The station also broadcasts Ottawa 67's games, Ottawa Redblacks games, Atlético Ottawa games, Ottawa Blackjacks games, Ottawa Titans and formerly broadcast Ottawa Lynx games.
+The station also broadcasts Ottawa 67's games, Ottawa Redblacks games, Atlético Ottawa games, Ottawa Blackjacks games, and formerly broadcast Ottawa Lynx games.

 Notable programs include TSN Mornings, In the Box, The Drive, Offside With Eric Macramalla, Sens Pre/Post-game Shows, RedBlacks Radio Show, Junior Hockey Magazine, among several others.